5 Reasons to Get Your PhD in Forensic Psychology

 Start making a difference with a PhD in forensic psychology

-Ready to make a difference as a forensic psychologist?
+Ready to make a difference as a forensic psychology professional?
 Walden University offers an online PhD in Forensic Psychology degree program that features the rigor of traditional classroom-based education combined with the convenience of online learning.

-Discover how Walden, an accredited online university, can help you start making a difference as a forensic psychologist.
+Discover how Walden, an accredited online university, can help you start making a difference as a forensic psychology professional.

 The PhD in Forensic Psychology is not a licensure program and does not prepare an individual to become a licensed psychology professional.